niharshah/goldstandard-reviewer-paper-match/README.md

 4. `predictions` folder contains similaritites predicted by different similarity-computation algorithms
 5. `scripts` folder contains various scripts, including the evaluation code and implementation of the TPMS algorithm
 6. `configs_for_OR_models` folder contains config files used to run the OpenReview algorithms
+7. `evaluation_script.py` script provides an easy way to evaluate predictions of new similarity computation algorithms

 We now provide more details on each of the released folders.